5L to B Belt Conversion: Length Table + Safe Crossover Rules

 Where they differ, and why it matters

-Power capacity.
-5L belts are Fractional Horsepower construction.
-They're built with lighter cord, thinner rubber compounds, and less reinforcement.
-B-section industrial belts are rated for significantly higher loads and continuous duty.
-Put a 5L belt on a drive designed for a B, and you'll see premature stretch, slippage, and failure well before the belt's expected service life.
-Minimum pulley diameter.
-This is the one most people miss.
-B-section belts require a minimum pulley diameter of about 3.8 inches for reliable service.
+Minimum pulley diameter is the difference most people miss.
+B-section belts need pulleys of at least ~3.8 inches for reliable service.
 5L belts can run on pulleys as small as 2.5 inches because the lighter construction flexes more freely around tight bends.
-Go the other direction, and a B belt on a small pulley designed for a 5L will overheat, crack, and fail early.
+Go the other direction — a B belt on a small pulley designed for a 5L — and the belt will overheat, crack, and fail early.
 This is the exact scenario Dayco's engineering team warns against in their industrial belt guidance.

-Temperature and duty cycle.
-B-section belts typically handle higher operating temperatures and longer continuous runs.
-5L belts are designed for residential and light commercial duty cycles, which means they cool between cycles.
+Temperature and duty cycle matter for outdoor or continuously-running equipment.
+5L belts are designed for residential and light commercial duty cycles, which means they cool between runs.
+B-section belts handle higher operating temperatures and continuous loads.

 Use the spec the equipment was designed for.
 It exists for a reason.